mdtanbirtanim/AWS_LAB/1_How_to_create_a_ custome_VPC_environment.md

    We are going to launch EC2 instance and choose required services which we created like VPC, Subnet, SG

-    1. We launched a EC2 Instance (Amazon Linu)
+    1. We launched a EC2 Instance (Amazon Linux)
     2. Installed Web Server on it by pasting "User Data"
                 #!/bin/bash
                 yum update -y